lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/map_construct.png)

 The two mutable collections are significantly faster, while for smaller collections Clojure pays the cost of its equality semantics.
-Javaslang and Scala are both a constant factor slower, due to their lack of temporary mutability.
+Vavr and Scala are both a constant factor slower, due to their lack of temporary mutability.

 ---